-How are people (youth and adults) in the Gamba Complex engaged in conservation, and how would stakeholders and beneficiaries recommend that the program increases their involvement and benefits?
+How are people (youth and adults) in the Gamba Landscape engaged in conservation, and how would stakeholders and beneficiaries recommend that the program increases their involvement and benefits?
+Were the MSP's active and did they play a supporting role?

 What is the scope for community-based tourism to develop sustainable economic activities yielding jobs and income?
+What other economic activities could yield jobs or income and could these activities be performed in a sustainable way?